ttu/ruuvitag-sensor/README.md

 $ export RUUVI_BLE_ADAPTER="Bleson"
 ```

-__NOTE:__ On macOS, only Data Format 5 works as macOS doesn't advertise MAC address and only DF5 has MAC in sensor payload. `RuuviTag`-class doesn't work with macOS.
+__NOTE:__ On macOS, only Data Format 5 works, as macOS doesn't advertise MAC address and only DF5 has MAC in sensor payload. `RuuviTag`-class doesn't work with macOS.

 __NOTE:__ On Windows, Bleson requires _Python 3.6_.
 Unfortunately on Windows, Bleson doesn't send any payload for the advertised package, so it is still unusable.

 ## Python 2.x and 3.6 and below

-Last version of ruuvitag-sensor with Python 2.x and <3.7 support is [1.2.1](https://pypi.org/project/ruuvitag-sensor/1.2.1/).
+Last version of `ruuvitag-sensor` with Python 2.x and <3.7 support is [1.2.1](https://pypi.org/project/ruuvitag-sensor/1.2.1/).

 [Branch](https://github.com/ttu/ruuvitag-sensor/tree/release/1.2.1) / [Tag / commit](https://github.com/ttu/ruuvitag-sensor/commit/12ca3cfcb7fbed28477bb34f3bffd3eee0f9888d)